Trinity Street car park seeks permission for restaurant on top floor

 The owners of the Trinity Street car park said the proposed development “specifically addresses the restrictions of social distancing and indoor dining at a time of uncertainty and provides a unique attraction to combat the decline in visitor numbers witnessed over the past 18 months.

-They said the temporary plans for the rooftop restaurant would not impact on the proposed demolition of the multi-storey car park including Pichet restaurant for the construction of a new office development which is currently under appeal to An Bord Pleanála.
+They said temporary plans for the rooftop restaurant would not affect proposed demolition of the multistorey car park, including Pichet restaurant, for the construction of a new office development which is under appeal to An Bord Pleanála.